 “How about we work together with this.
 All the best inventions were given away for free.
-The World Wide Web, Polio vaccines, the ball point pen!
+The world wide web, polio vaccines, the ball point pen!
 You could be a modern-day hero.”
 I tried to appeal to her conscience.

-My eyes became fixed on the door on the other side of the lab.
+My eyes fixed on the door over on the other side of the lab.
 I wonder how good she was with the gun.
 I could jump over the tables and possibly make it.
 Then again, I suspect that this might not be the first time Lara has been in this situation.

 This time the container shook as the bullet entered it.
-Luckily it didn’t come all the way through but I could tell the container was running emptying fast.
+Luckily it didn’t come all the way through but I could tell the container was emptying fast.

-There was one idea that came to mind.
 I reached into my pocket and pulled out my smartphone.
-While working on previous prototypes we found it useful to get technical readouts so we created an app that could talk to the onboard computer via Bluetooth.
+While I had worked on previous prototypes of the gravity defying beach ball I found it useful to get technical readouts so I tasked my team with creating an app that could talk to the onboard computer wirelessly.

 Within that little floating globe was an array of sensors including a very awesome camera.
 If I could connect to it, I might just be able to fashion an escape.

 I told my phone to scan the local area.
 A few seconds later a device popped up.
 It didn’t have a readable name but it was the only device in range so it must be the ball.
-I pressed connect and held my breath.
+I pressed ‘Connect’ and held my breath.

 A few moments later two little joysticks appeared on my screen.
 These were used for flight control.
 I hoped.

-The clatter behind me before I saw it on the screen but moments later I saw her.
-Out cold.
-I could see she was still breathing but she had just received the equivalent of a baseball bat to the head.
+The clatter behind me could be heard before I saw it on the screen.
+Then I saw her, out cold.
+She was still breathing but had received the equivalent of a baseball bat to the head.